rushimok73/AWS-SAA-C03-Notes/README.md

   - Data out is a per GB charge
 - Each operation has a cost per 1000 operations.
   - Can add up for static website hosting with many requests.
+- Data transfer within S3 buckets in the same region is free
+- In case of another account accessing you S3 buckets.
+You can enable a 'requester pays' features, so that you arent charged for data transfer

 ### 1.4.3.
 Object Versioning and MFA Delete